PET imaging of the kidneys

 [18F]F- has been used in small animal studies as an indicator of renal blood flow or GFR.

-Blood volume in tissues can usually be measured with [15O]CO-PET, but the method requires an estimate of local blood haematocrit (HCT), which is not known in the human kidney, but it is markedly higher in the superficial than in deeper cortex and medulla because of plasma skimming (Ulfendahl, 1962; Pallone et al, 2012).
+Blood volume in tissues can usually be measured with [15O]CO-PET, but the method requires an estimate of local blood haematocrit (HCT), which is not well known in the human kidney, but it is markedly higher in the superficial than in deeper cortex and medulla because of plasma skimming (Ulfendahl, 1962; Pallone et al, 2012).
 Ladefoged & Pedersen (1967) calculated that the range of intrarenal HCT in men is 69-107% (mean 88.5%) of the large vessel HCT.
 In rats, HCT in the cortex and outer medulla is ∼85-95% and in inner medulla ∼45-60% of HCT in large vessels (Rasmussen, 1973).
 The sum of plasma and RBC volumes (total blood volume) was ∼10% in the cortex, ∼25% in the outer medulla, and ∼35% in the inner medulla (Rasmussen, 1973, Fig. 1).
 Zimmerhackl et al (1985a) used video microscopy to calculate the dynamic HCT in descending and ascending vasa recta of rats; HCTs were 59±9 and 57±8% of the value in systemic circulation.
 HCT in vasa recta of golden hamster is less than half of HCT in systemic blood (Ullrich et al., 1961).
 In dogs, the HCT-ratio was 85% in vasa recta of outer medulla and ∼50% in inner medulla (Wolgast, 1973).
 Vasopressin increases renal haematocrit (RBC volume but not plasma volume), especially in the inner medulla (Rasmussen, 1975).
 Osmotic and water diuresis decreases haematocrit especially in the inner medulla; water diuresis increased only plasma volume, not RBC volume, in the medulla; total volume increased to ∼40% in outer medulla and ∼45% in inner medulla (Rasmussen, 1974, Fig. 1).
 In humans, Yamashita et al (1988 and 1989) used [15O]CO without local haematocrit correction, and reported blood volume of 10-20 mL/100 g.
 Blood volume was slowly decreasing with age, following equation VB = 18.8 - 0.0826 × age (Yamashita et al., 1990).

-Activity of mitochondrial complex I (MC-I) has been quantitated in rat kidney using [18F]BCPP-BF.
+Activity of mitochondrial complex I (MC-I) has been quantified in rat kidney using [18F]BCPP-BF.

 Renal receptor imaging